Diamond-Devs/bug-tracker/README.md

 # Diamond Devs Bug Tracker

 This is a bug tracker for our web development collective, Diamond Devs.
-The Front End will be done by fromjaytoz and the back end will be done by rileydlynch.

 TECHNOLOGIES USED: